mapbox/streambot/readme.md

 #### Node.js function bundling

-In order to manage a Lambda functions via CloudFormation, the code behind you function must be bundled into a `.zip` file and uploaded to S3.
+In order to manage a Lambda function via CloudFormation, the code behind your function must be bundled into a `.zip` file and uploaded to S3.
 If your function has dependencies that include C++ addons precompiled via [node-pre-gyp](https://github.com/mapbox/node-pre-gyp), Streambot will help you bundle your code with dependencies for the correct platform/architecture to run on AWS Lambda, regardless of your native OS.

 ## Installation